| Home | Ask Dr Matt | Call Dr Matt | Meet Dr Matt | Quotes | Book | Answer Archive |

 Social Psychologist & Personal Advisor

-Tell-Tale Signs of Lying
+Tell-Tale Signs of

 by Matt Moody, Ph.D.

 The built-in bias for psychological research is to look for physical correlations: How does lying relate to factors of body-language, genes, dna, brain chemistry, etc — that's Psychology.
-But there are more reliable correlations to be found beyond such physical confines: paying attention to tell-tale signs directly within verbal-language and human relationships — that's Social Psychology.
+But there are more reliable correlations to be found beyond physical confines: specifically, paying attention to tell-tale signs within verbal-language and human relationships — that's Social Psychology.

 What follows is a list of Body-Language Signs of Deception — signs that you and I may be lying.
 But remember, these signs are as reliable as a coin flip.
-After this list, I detail more reliable Tell-Tale Signs of Deception.
+After this list, I detail highly reliable Tell-Tale Signs of Deception.

 Body-Language Signs of Deception